studerw/td-ameritrade-client/README.md

 ## Error Handling

+Only **unchecked exceptions** are called to avoid having to litter your code with `try catch` blocks.

-Before the call is even made, validator or other exceptions can be thrown.
-Usually you won't have to catch these in your program, they'll be helpful when testing, though.
+Before the call is made, request parameter validation exceptions can be thrown.
+Usually you won't have to catch these in your program, though they'll be helpful when testing.

-Once the call is made, the TDA server returns 200 success responses **even if the call was not successful**, for example you've sent an invalid request type or some other issue.
+Once the call is made, the TDA server can return 200 success responses **even if the call was not successful**, for example, you've sent an invalid request type or set of parameters.
 Often this means the body is an empty JSON string.

-The rules are this within the Client:
+The rules are this:

+* OAuth authentication problems, explicitly signalled by a 401 response codes, usually mean an invalid TDA client id or an expired refresh token, and this will throw an `IllegalStateException`.

-* Most validation exception before the call was made will throw unchecked `IllegalArgumentException`.
+* Validation issues that are known before the call is made, e.g. null or empty required parameters, will throw unchecked `IllegalArgumentException`.

-* All non 200 HTTP responses throw unchecked `RuntimeExceptions` since there is no way to recover, usually.
+* All non 200 HTTP responses throw unchecked `RuntimeExceptions` since there is no way for the API to recover.

 * Responses that are completely empty but should have returned a full json body throw a `RunTimeException` also.

 * If there is an error parsing the JSON into a Java pojo, the `RuntimeException` wrapping the `IOException` from Jackson will be thrown.

-The only exception to this rule is if we cannot login - either due to bad credentials, locked account, or otherwise.
-When this occurs, an `IllegalStateException` is thrown.
-This is explicitly signalled by a 401 response code.

 ## Logging
 The API uses [SLF4J](http://www.slf4j.org/) as does [OKHttp 3](https://github.com/square/okhttp).
 You can use any implementation like Logback or Log4j.